 One of the 20th Century’s finest pieces, in an unprecedented stage performance.
 Górecki’s Symphony of Sorrowful Songs is a stark change from the rest of our 2022/23 Season.
 If you like your theatre to be a touching work of art, Symphony of Sorrowful Songs is for you.

-With tickets starting from just £10, book yours now for Symphony of Sorrowful Songs at the London Coliseum from 27 April – 6 May 2023.
+With tickets starting from just £10, book today for Symphony of Sorrowful Songs at the London Coliseum from 27 April – 6 May 2023.

 One of the most popular modern pieces

-In 1991, a Recording of the London Sinfonietta performing Górecki’s Symphony No. 3 was released, rocketing the Polish composer from relative obscurity to global notoriety.
-Featuring the soprano Dawn Upshaw, the symphony topped charts world wide, and became one of the most beloved pieces of classical music of the modern era.
+In 1991, a recording of the London Sinfonietta performing Górecki’s Symphony No. 3 was released, rocketing the Polish composer from relative obscurity to global notoriety.
+Featuring the soprano Dawn Upshaw, the symphony topped charts worldwide and remained in the top 40 bestselling albums in the UK for 11 weeks becoming one of the most beloved pieces of classical music of the modern era.

 Notably, the piece received a lot of popularity through its exposure on the newly created Classic FM, becoming a household name in the UK and a staple of orchestral repertoire.